sjpozzuoli/MechaCar_Statistical_Analysis/README.md

 - Lot 3 has a p-value of 0.04, which means that we can reject our null hypothesis beacause the value is lower than 0.05 significance level and the means are not statistically similar.

 ## Study Design: MechaCar vs Competition

+#### There are many factors that people examine when trying to decide which type of car to buy.
+Some of them have to do with family dynamics, i.e. do they have children, and if so how many, are they single, do they own a business, etc, while others are strictly making a decision based on cost.